kiancchen/Vending-Machine/Sprint1Report.md

   - Discussion about the progression of each tasks.
   - Emphasize the important of burndown chart and change the status of each task as soon as possible.
 - Cheng Chen:
-  - What did I do yesterday: Modified some features of the code to looks nicer.
+  - What did I do yesterday: Review codes written by other teammates.
+Beeatify the code structure and remove unnecessary codes.
-  - What I will do today: Continues working on refactor the code.
+  - What I will do today: Continue working on refactoring the code.
   - Do I see any obstacles: None at the moment.
 - Yuanqun Wang:
-  - What did I do yesterday: Finished add or remove user GUI
+  - What did I do yesterday: Finished adding or removing user GUI
-  - What I will do today: Working on change user GUI.
+  - What I will do today: Working on changing user information GUI.
   - Do I see any obstacles: None at the moment.
 - Yufei Zuo:
   - What did I do yesterday: Proofreading the report.
-  - What I will do today: Continues proofreading the report.
+  - What I will do today: Continue proofreading the report.
   - Do I see any obstacles: None at the moment.
 - Zexuan Long:
   - What did I do yesterday: Finished adding more test cases.
   - What I will do today: Writing report about class document.
   - Do I see any obstacles: None at the moment.
 - Songyin Li:
-  - What did I do yesterday: Finished part of cash system.
+  - What did I do yesterday: GUI of cash system
-  - What I will do today: Working on GUI of cash system.
+  - What I will do today: Continue working on GUI of cash system.
   - Do I see any obstacles: None at the moment.
 - Zehui Lin:
   - What did I do yesterday: Finished UML class diagram.